Tuslob buwa

-Tuslob buwa (lit. 'dip in bubbles') is a Cebuano street food which originated from the barangays of Pasil and Suba in Cebu City.
+Tuslob buwa (lit. 'dip in bubbles') is a Cebuano street food which originated from the barangays of Pasil and Suba in Cebu City, in the Philippines.

 History

 The first tuslob buwa is believed to have been consumed as early as around the 1950s and is done during the cooking of sinudlan (ground pork sausage) wherein the diners would gather the resulting foam in the frying oil with pusô (cooked rice in coconut leaves).

-A second variant became popular around the 1960s that made use of the pork offals (ug ginhawaan na tuslob buwa).
-After cleaning the offals, it is seasoned with salt, garlic, black pepper, and bayleaf.
-The offals are then boiled for the preparation for cooking of adobo; the resulting stock from this boiling process would be set aside and be used for tuslob buwa.
-In the latter part of the 1960s, the sauce of humba would also become popular as tuslob buwa.
+A second variant became popular around the 1960s that made use of the pork offal (ug ginhawaan nga tuslob buwa).
+After cleaning the offal, it is seasoned with salt, garlic, black pepper, and bayleaf.
+The offal are then boiled in preparation for the cooking of adobo; the resulting stock from this boiling process is set aside and used for tuslob buwa.
+In the latter part of the 1960s, the sauce of humba would also become a popular variant of tuslob buwa.

-The modern recipe became popular around the 1970s and consists of pork brain (otok) sauteed in oil with onion, garlic, and soy sauce.
+The modern recipe became popular around the 1970s and consists of pork brain (otok) sauteed in oil with onion, garlic, soy sauce, and the aforementioned pork stock.
 Around 2014, the dish became more widely available with variants beginning to be served in nearby cities of Lapu-Lapu and Mandaue.
 It is also around this time that it started to be served and be featured in restaurants.

-One restaurant, Azul, garnered controversy in 2020 for having the name tuslob buwa registered before the Intellectual Property Office of the Philippines as a trademark.
+One Cebu City restaurant, Azul, garnered controversy in 2020 for having the name "tuslob buwa" registered before the Intellectual Property Office of the Philippines as a trademark.
 Residents of barangay Pasil and Suba criticized and disputed the eligibility of this trademark registration.